McTyeire International House

 For more information, please consult the McTyeire International House Handbook.

 What is McTyeire?

 McTyeire International House promotes the use of foreign languages and the awareness of different cultures.
-McTyeire offers programs to students seeking to improve their fluency in French, German, Japanese, Chinese, Spanish, or Russian as well as a program, offered in English, to students seeking to learn more about international topics.
+McTyeire offers programs to students seeking to improve their fluency in French, German, Japanese, Chinese, Spanish, or Russian as well as a program offered in English, the International Interest Hall, to students seeking to learn more about international topics.
 Students are required to speak their target languages or discuss international topics at specific activities, including weekly study breaks and international dinners served Monday through Thursday in McTyeire’s own dining room.
 McTyeire’s kitchen specializes in international cuisine from around the world.

 All McTyeire residents are housed in single rooms.
-McTyeire also features a classroom, a library and a TV Lounge.
+McTyeire also features a fireside lounge classroom, a library and a TV Lounge.

 Who Can Live in McTyeire?

 It is not necessary to be a language major to be part of McTyeire’s language groups.
 In fact, one of McTyeire’s main attractions is the diversity of its residents.
-Residency is open to students of all majors and schools of the University.
+Residency is open to upperclass undergraduate students of all majors and schools of the University.
 The McTyeire community also includes a select number of graduate students and native speakers.
 Many of the undergraduate students are preparing to study in one of the Vanderbilt overseas programs or have just returned from a semester abroad.
-The only requirements are sufficient language ability to converse informally (when joining a language group) and the willingness to participate in both group specific and dorm-wide activities.
+The only requirements are sufficient language ability to converse informally (when joining a language group) and the willingness to participate in both group specific and McTyeire-wide activities.

 The International House is a project of the College of Arts and Science in partnership with the Office of Housing and Residential Education.
-It is open to all upper-class undergraduate and graduate students of the University.
-Application forms are available online or in the Office of Housing and Residential Education, 4113 Branscomb Quadrangle, early in the spring semester.
+It is open to all upper-class undergraduate students of the University.
+Application forms are available online and in the Office of Housing and Residential Education, 4113 Branscomb Quadrangle, early in the spring semester.
 New residents are selected by committees of students and faculty during late February for the following year or at other times when there are vacancies.